 Sixteen international chess masters completed the second round of the Church's International chess tournament on Monday (20 November).

-Sixteen international chess masters completed the second round of the Church's International chess tournament on Monday (20 November).
+Background: Sixteen international chess masters completed the second round of the Church's International chess tournament on Monday (20 November).
 The tournament is being held in the Mission Room of the Convention Centre in San Antonio, Texas.

 The sixteen players represent eleven countries - Australia, USA, Mexico, Yugoslavia, Czechoslovakia, Puerto Rico, the Soviet Union, Denmark, Brazil, Hungary and Canada.

 Under the rules of the tournament, forty moves must be made in the first two-and-a-half hours of play.
 Sixteen moves must be made in each additional hour.

 The first prize winner receives GBP1,600 sterling (3,850 dollars).
 Total prize money for the tournament is more than GBP3,800 (9,130 dollars).